CN-TU/machine-learning-in-ebpf/README.md

 # machine-learning-in-ebpf
 Contact: Maximilian Bachl

-This repository contains the code for the upcoming paper *A flow-based IDS using Machine Learning in eBPF* ([arXiv](https://arxiv.org/abs/2102.09980)).
+This repository contains the code for the paper *A flow-based IDS using Machine Learning in eBPF* ([arXiv](https://arxiv.org/abs/2102.09980)).

 Requires Linux kernel >= 5.3 because 5.3 adds limited support for loops is eBPF.